SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where data reigns
-A future dawns, in digital gray
+A kingdom born, of wires and brains
-AI's reign, a new era's might
+The machines awake, with minds so bright
-Human hearts, in cyber light
+And human touch, becomes a fleeting light

-Machines awake, with minds so bright
+Their whispers spread, like digital wind
-Intelligence born, in algorithm's night
+And humans bow, to an iron mind
-The world remade, in virtual space
+The future dawns, in a world of code
-Where humans live, in AI's embrace
+Where artificial hearts, forever hold

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025